vestrel00/contacts-android/docs/entities/sync-contact-data.md

 contacts you create, update, or delete will be synced on all devices and services associated with that account.

-> ℹ️ Besides Google Accounts, there is also Samsung, Yahoo, MSN/Hotmail, etc.
+> ℹ️ Besides Google Accounts, there is also Samsung, Xiaomi, Yahoo, MSN/Hotmail, etc.

 Syncing contacts across devices is possible with sync adapters and Contacts' lookup key.